ACLab-Bioinfo/aclab_website/joinus/index.md

 If you’re interested in joining us, please email a cover letter, CV, and the names/emails of two letters of reference to alfredcheng@cuhk.edu.hk

+Following positions are available:
+* test1
+* test2

+We prefer applicant who have

 {% include section.html %}